sonic-net/sonic-mgmt/docs/testbed/README.testbed.Overview.md

 * The DUT has 52 ports.
 * Requires 6 VMs.
 * The first 46 ports are connected to PTF docker simulating servers.
+* The next 2 ports are connected to 2 VMs simulating downstream Mx neighbors.
+No port-channel is configured for the links between DUT and Mx neighbors.
-* The next 4 ports are connected to 4 VMs simulating M1 devices.
+* The last 4 ports are connected to another 4 VMs simulating upstream M1 devices.
 The connection to each of the upstream M1 is configured as a port-channel with single link.
-* The last 2 ports are connected to another 2 VMs simulating downstream Mx neighbors.
-No port-channel is configured for the links between DUT and Mx neighbors.

 ### PTF type topology